JialeZh/MongoDBproject/README.md

 # Pantry Management Application Built with Vue and MongoDB

+How to Start Frontend Application
+1. Open “PantryApp” folder with IDE
+2. Open new Terminal
+3. Type “npm install” in the Terminal
+4. Type “npm run dev” to start the application

 How to Start Backend Server
 1. Open “server” folder with IDE
 2. Open new Terminal